elyukai/optolith-database-schema/docs/Introduction.md

 What else do you need?
 Well, time.
 Entering data can be quite time-consuming, even for people familiar with it.
 It also helps if you have a good knowledge of *The Dark Eye* rules, since then the database will be more self-explaining, so it will be easier to understand what to do.

 The database is closed source due to licensing reason.
 If you want to contribute, please contact @elyukai, he will get you access to everything you need.
 To start learning how to contribute to the database, starting with the [Git Workflow](./Git-Workflow.md) and continuing with either [Insertion Workflow](./Insertion-Workflow.md) or [Translation Workflow](./Translation-Workflow.md) – depending on if you insert completely new data or only translations of existing data – is the recommended way.

+Checkout [Project Management](./Project-Management.md) to get an overview of the available resources for project management in Optolith.
+You’ll find details in the respective workflow guides.

 If you have any questions, feel free to reach out on GitHub Discussions or [Discord](https://discord.gg/wfdgB9g)!